 Specifying the stride of 2 as the last parameter in the Python syntax ss[0:12:2] skips every other character.
-Let’s look at the characters that are printed in red: Note that the whitespace character at index number 5 is also skipped with a stride of 2 specified.
+Let’s look at the characters that are highlighted in yellow: Note that the whitespace character at index number 5 is also skipped with a stride of 2 specified.